carecentive/carecentive-framework/documentation/readme.md

 When accepted, log into the [Garmin Connect Developer Portal](https://developerportal.garmin.com/) Navigate to the "Apps" page and create an application.
 Fill out the form with the according data.
+The standard callback url to enter into the form should be "http://localhost:3001/api/auth/garmin/callback", as 3001 is the standard port in the .env.example.
+This callback url should be set as standard for the backend to correctly handle the callback.
+You can then define a custom callback url (GARMIN_CALLBACK_URL in .env) the user will be redirected to after consenting on the garmin connect page.
-The current integration of the Garmin API into Carecentive allows you to pull from the Health API and the Activity API.
+The current integration of the Garmin API into Carecentive allows you to pull data from the Health API and the Activity API.
 Requesting a production level application will give you unrestricted api access, while requesting a evaluation level application will come with rate limiting on your api requests.

 ## Step 3